-3.6.1 Branch Circuit Breaker
+3.5.1 Branch Circuit Breaker

-The installer must provide an upstream branch circuit breaker, see Table 3.2 on page 29, for the ratings.
-The input circuit breaker on the distribution box and the output circuit breaker on the rear of the POD disconnect all power between the main cabinet and the distribution box.
-Figure 3.3 on the next page, shows a diagram of the circuit breakers.
+The installer must provide an upstream branch circuit breaker, see Table 3.1 on the facing page, for the ratings.
+The input circuit breaker on the distribution box and the output circuit breaker on the rear of the power distribution box disconnect all power between the main cabinet and the distribution box.
+Figure 3.3 on the facing page shows a diagram of the circuit breakers.

-Observe the following guidelines and specifications when making the hard-wire input and output connections:
+Observe the following guidelines and specifications when making the hard wire input and output connections:

 - Provide circuit breaker protection according to local codes.
-The mains disconnect should be within sight of the UPS or have an appropriate lock-out. - Maintain service space around the UPS or use flexible conduit. - Provide output distributions panels, circuit breaker protection, or emergency disconnects according to local codes. - Do not install input and output wiring in the same conduit.
+The mains disconnect should be within sight of the UPS or have an appropriate lock out. - We recommend using a Class D circuit breaker. - Maintain service space around the UPS or use flexible conduit. - Provide output distributions panels, circuit breaker protection, or emergency disconnects according to local codes. - Do not install input and output wiring in the same conduit.